superadit98/superadit98/README.md

 My name is Mugiwara. i have been working as Community Moderator on several project that mostly solana, over the time i have a lot of connection and great experience.

 What can i do?
-1).
+- 1).
 Collab and partnership with other project
-2).
+- 2).
 Answer community question on discord and telegram.
+- 3).
+Manage and answer community problems on ticket channel

 ## Current Projects
 - [Banksea Finance](https://banksea.finance) ━ The First AI-Driven NFT Oracle &